Spidey01/sxe/docs/Build.md

 Assumes bootstrap.cmd was used.
 Meaning that vcpkg was used to install dependencies, which should be bundled with the SXE_SDK package for ease of development.

-The Vulkan SDK and Microsoft Visual C++ compiler must be installed, and are not part of SXE_SDK.
+The Microsoft Visual C++ compiler and associated Windows SDKs must be installed, and are not part of SXE_SDK.

 See [platform notes](Windows.md) for more information.